Low-noise quantum frequency conversion in a monolithic cavity with bulk periodically poled potassium titanyl phosphate: Introduction

-Quantum frequency conversion (QFC), the coherent interchange of quantum states between light beams of different frequencies \cite{kumar}, will be indispensable for interfacing the different building blocks of future quantum networks \cite{kimble}.
-Single photons at 637 nm from nitrogen-vacancy (NV) centers in diamond are a leading candidate for the implementation of such networks \cite{hanson,hanson2}.
-Without their conversion to the telecommunication band, these photons, however, suffer from strong transmission losses in optical fiber, severely limiting their suitability for large scale quantum networks \cite{dreau}.
+Quantum frequency conversion (QFC), the coherent interchange of quantum states between light beams of different frequencies \cite{kumar}, will be indispensable for interfacing the different building blocks of future heterogeneous quantum networks \cite{kimble,awschalom}.
+Several platforms are currently extensively investigated for the implementation of such networks: trapped ions \cite{ions}, atoms \cite{rempe}, semiconductor quantum dots \cite{lodahl} and color centers in diamond \cite{hanson_color}.
+Here specifically nitrogen-vacancy (NV) centers in diamond are a promising platform \cite{hansonNV,munroNV}.
+This is due to the long coherence time of the electronic spin associated with this defect center \cite{nv_coherence}, the possibility to couple this electronic spin to nuclear spin \cite{register,nv_memory,nv_memory2} and an optical interface at 637 nm \cite{wrachtrup}.
+Thus NV centers in diamond have the potential of being used to process, store and transmit quantum information \cite{hanson3}. \\Without the conversion of the NV center's 637 nm single photons to the telecommunication band, they suffer from strong transmission losses in optical fiber, severely limiting the suitability of NV centers for large scale quantum networks \cite{dreau}.
 As a potential solution, efficient QFC of single photons has been demonstrated using sum- or difference-frequency generation (SFG, DFG) driven by a strong pump laser.
 QFC by SFG or DFG is usually realized in periodically-poled $\chi^{(2)}$-nonlinear crystals, with the conversion efficiency $\eta_c$ as a function of pump power $P_P$ given by \cite{albota}